-Mapula’s nine canvas and thatch tents are full of African character—as we’d expect from the Bousfield family of Jack’s Camp fame.
+Mapula’s nine canvas and thatch tents are full of luxury and African character—as we’d expect from the Bousfield family of Jack’s Camp fame.
 Their combination of the full range of modern conveniences with old-fashioned brass lanterns, bright kilim rugs, and Malwai chairs in the lounge area, is delightful.
 En suite bathrooms feature both indoor and outdoor showers, and the king-sized four-poster beds, replete with feather-filled pillows, are, as the Bousfields say, ideal “for falling face first into after a day’s game viewing.”

 The lodge’s aquamarine swimming pool, also a fine place to fall into, looks out at the lagoon (there’s nothing quite like like watching hippos splash and massively yawn in the lagoon while one lolls in a pristine pool only yards away).
 Watching wildlife from the lounge area from a comfortable armchair while sipping a cold drink is similarly enchanting.
 And in the evenings, a homey fire in the lodge’s chill pit is a fine place to chat about the day’s game-viewing and nature-immersing activities.

 There is no place on earth like the Okavango Delta, as we point out many times on this website.
 And once again, we’ll quote the great naturalist photographer Frans Lanting, who wrote in his enraptured book Okavango: Africa’s Last Eden, that “the [Delta’s] very existence in the middle of the Kalahari is nothing short of miraculous…like a dream.”